iidb/wing-docs/docs/p1/part3.md

 Your task: given $a, N, F$, and the range scan length $m$, find $\vec k, C$ that minimize $f(\vec k, C)$ and satisfy $N = \prod_{i=1}^{L-1} k_i C F$.

 You should verify your solution via experiments.
+You can implement a fake range filter by reading the sorted run and checking whether keys exist in the range without counting the I/O into costs.
 You can choose $N, F$ you want in your experiments.

 If you can't get the optimal solution, you can still get some points by proposing several reasonable solutions and evaluating them.